tuplex/tuplex/benchmarks/distributed/pywren/README.md

 1. update runtime to newer python (3.9 ?)
 2. code base only works with python 3.7 currently
 3. setup script doesn't work yet properly...

+TODO: force cold start using https://stackoverflow.com/questions/47445815/force-discard-aws-lambda-container/47447475#47447475 i.e. update some comment in code using date time or so.

 ##setup config